-Waterfall has peculiar form.
-Well before the falls Zambezi river widens from some 350 m to more than 1 km, it becomes more shallow and with many islands.
-Here it flows on the surface of basalt layer.
+Waterfall has a peculiar form.
+Well before the falls, the Zambezi river widens from some 350 m to more than 1 km, and it becomes more shallow and with many islands.
+Here it flows on the surface of the basalt layer.

-As the powerful stream of Zambezi reached these sandstone filled fractures, sandstone was washed out, gradually forming a deep gorge with wide waterfall falling into it.
+As the powerful stream of Zambezi reached these sandstone-filled fractures, sandstone was washed out, gradually forming a deep gorge with a wide waterfall falling into it.

 Description of waterfall

-These are not the only falls on Zambezi river – 360 km upstreams are the 2 km wide and 10 – 25 m high Ngonye Falls, further upstream are more falls.
+These are not the only falls on Zambezi river – 340-370 km upstreams are the 1.3 km wide and 8 – 20 m high Ngonye Falls, there are several more impressive rapids between both falls.

-Victoria Falls though are by far the most impressive ones.
-Zambezi river here flows through a plain and this dramatic abyss could come as a surprise – if not the thundering noise of falls and enormous cloud of mist above the gorge.
+Victoria Falls though is by far the most impressive one.
+Zambezi river here flows through a plain and this dramatic abyss could come as a surprise – if not the thundering noise of falls and an enormous cloud of mist above the gorge.

-The fracture of the basalt is fairly even and thanks to this the front of falls is almost straight.
-At the falls Zambezi reaches the width of 1,708 m (at high water – up to 1,951 m) and whole river falls into a deep abyss – the First Gorge.
+The fracture of the basalt is fairly even and thanks to this the front of the falls is almost straight.
+At the falls Zambezi reaches a width of 1,708 m (at high water – up to 1,951 m) and the whole river falls into a deep abyss – the First Gorge.

 First Gorge is only 50 – 120 m wide.
-At the western end falls are considerably lower – 80 m, at the middle the height reaches maximum – 108 m.
+At the western end, falls are considerably lower – 80 m, at the middle the height reaches a maximum of 108 m.

 Islands and streams

-Waterfall is dissected by two larger islands – Boaruka Island closer to the western bank and Livingstone Island in the centre.
+Waterfall is dissected by two larger islands – Boaruka Island closer to the western bank and Livingstone Island in the center.
 When water is low, there appear many more islands.

-At Livingstone Island in Zambian side is located Devil’s Pool.
-Between September and December, when the water is low, the stream here is less powerful and natural stone barrier prevents from fall in the abyss.
+At Livingstone Island on the Zambian side is located Devil’s Pool.
+Between September and December, when the water is low, the stream here is less powerful and the natural stone barrier prevents it from falling into the abyss.
 Then the adventurous swimmers can enter this basin, but should do this with great care: mistakes lead to imminent death.

 Rainforest and fish

 Below the falls in Zambezi live 39 species of fish, but above – 89 species.
-Species in both sides of falls are different – a testimony of the times when in the site of present day Zambezi were two different rivers, which were later united by tectonic movements.
+Species on both sides of the falls are different – a testimony of the times when in the site of present-day Zambezi were two different rivers, which were later united by tectonic movements.